 Abstaining from Sexual Activity

-“[Another] thing to keep in mind is some people think about lubricants and moisturizers as another alternative option.
-That’s fantastic, and I recommend those frequently (glycerin free lubricants and coconut oil).
-The problem is that’s really kind of putting a band aid on the issue.
-If a woman just has mild symptoms, sometimes that’s all that they need to alleviate some of their discomfort and enhance sensation.
-But, branching into the more moderate-to-severe category, it’s probably not going to be enough, and it’s certainly not going to change the physiologic changes that have happened with menopause.”
+“Another thing to keep in mind is some people think of lubricants and moisturizers as an alternative to seeing a doctor to improve their sexual health.
+On one hand, that’s fantastic, and I recommend those products (glycerin free lubricants and coconut oil) frequently.
+The problem is that’s really kind of putting a band aid on the issue,” stresses Faught.
+“If a woman just has mild symptoms, sometimes that’s all they need to alleviate some of their discomfort and enhance sensation.
+But, branching into the more moderate-to-severe category, it’s probably not going to be enough, and it’s certainly not going to reverse the physiologic changes that have happened with menopause.”

 Being Proactive About Sexual Health